silverbulletmd/silverbullet/docs/Page Picker.md

 If the filter phrase contains `#tags` the results will be filtered based on matching those tags.

+If the filter phrase starts with `$`, the picker switches to navigating [[Markdown/Anchor|anchors]] instead of pages: everything after the `$` filters anchor names from across your [[Space]], and each result shows a snippet of the anchored content along with the host page it lives on.
+Deleting the `$` returns you to the page list.
+This works from any of the pickers.

 > **note** Note
 > Any page tagged with a tag starting with `#meta`, even though technically regular pages, will **not** appear in the page picker.
 To navigate to them, use the [[Meta Picker]] instead.